 Kombucha is a sweet, fizzy fermented tea.
 Many people use it as a health drink, but does it really have any health benefits?

 Kombucha contains probiotic, or friendly, bacteria.
 These microorganisms are known to boost a person’s health.

 Because of this, there is some evidence to suggest that kombucha has a range of health benefits, including benefits for gut health, mental health, infection risk, and liver health.
 That said, more research is necessary to confirm these benefits.

 This article will explore the scientific evidence behind some of the possible health benefits of kombucha.

-Kombucha is a sweet, fizzy drink made of yeast, sugar, and fermented tea.
-It has a number of potential health benefits, including gut health and liver function.
+Kombucha is a sweet, fizzy drink made from bacteria, yeast, sugar, and tea.
+It is usually a yellow-orange color and has a slightly sour taste.

-During the fermentation process, the yeast in the SCOBY breaks down the sugar in the tea and releases probiotic bacteria.
+To make kombucha, a person can ferment sweetened green or black tea with a symbiotic colony of bacteria and yeast (SCOBY).
+During the fermentation process, the yeast in the SCOBY breaks down the sugar in the tea and releases friendly probiotic bacteria.